Elise Jones

 Christy Bolognani

-Christy Bolognani is a Program Associate with the Buildings Program at the Southwest Energy Efficiency Project (SWEEP), where she advances energy efficiency policy across the Southwest in collaboration with utilities, state energy offices, advocacy groups, and other stakeholders.
+Christy Bolognani is a Senior Building Associate with the Buildings Program at the Southwest Energy Efficiency Project (SWEEP), where she advances energy efficiency policy across the Southwest in collaboration with utilities, state energy offices, advocacy groups, and other stakeholders.
 Her work includes leveraging building efficiency policies and tools such as the energy codes, benchmarking and building performance standards, building electrification, low-income housing tax credits, and other programs to reduce energy waste, climate emissions, and consumer utility bills.

 Background